Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Retail and Product Disputes: Issues related to defective goods, billing errors, or misleading advertising often prompt consumers to seek resolution through arbitration.

-- Service Contract Disputes: Disagreements over service quality, cancellations, or contractual obligations in sectors like telecommunications, utilities, or health services.
+- Service Contract Disputes: Disagreements over service quality, cancellations, or contractual obligations in sectors including local businesses.

 - Landlord-Tenant Issues: Rent disputes, security deposit disagreements, or eviction issues commonly arise within Durham’s rental markets.